CHBaker/gmail-cli-handler/README.md

 3. Ex: `$ python email_handler.py label='work' sender='myboss@msn.com'`

+4. The script will open your browser to verify the OAUTH2 with the client and your gmail account.

-4. Follow the command line prompst, the script will always ask before the final deletion of emails.
+5. Follow the command line prompst, the script will always ask before the final deletion of emails.

 ## NOTE
 The gmail API does **not allow instant and total deletion**